nikkijuk/PlainRssReader/README.md

 As API is actually just normal get, which has nothing to do with Rest, using [Retrofit] seems overkill - so I won't try it even if it looks very handy.

-To allow calling using simple api [okHttp] seems to be optimal.
+To allow hpp calls using simple api [okHttp] seems to be optimal.
 It doesn't hide IO errors, but simplifies creating connection, closing connection, parsing response body, etc. See [okHttp documentation] for more.

 Note that [OkHttp] uses [okIo] to optimize usage of javas IO system, which should lead to higher performance and reliability.